SleeplessByte/next.derk-jan.com/src/assets/articles/2021/05/19/expo-custom-update-notification/index.md

 ---
 title: Expo Updates · Custom update notification
-date: '2021-06-15T01:54:00Z'
+date: "2021-06-15T01:54:00Z"
-description: 'Maintaining a fast start-up time, and in-app message to show your users that a new update is ready whilst using the application.'
+description: "Maintaining a fast start-up time, and in-app message to show your users that a new update is ready whilst using the application."
-cover: '/articles/2021/05/19/expo-custom-update-notification/pexels-markus-winkler-4052195.jpg'
+cover: "/src/assets/articles/2021/05/19/expo-custom-update-notification/pexels-markus-winkler-4052195.jpg"
 ---

 As you might now, I am a big [Expo](https://docs.expo.io/) fan.